 Ironically, the term “henge” from the name Stonehenge has nothing to do with astronomy.
 It’s an ancient precursor to our word “hinge,” and refers to a place where two things join together.
 Stonehenge, then, means something like, “the place where all those stones are stacked together.”

-What Causes the Manhattanhenge Phenomenon?
+What Causes Manhattanhenge?

 Most of Manhattan’s east-west streets are aligned at about a 29° angle clockwise from true east-west.
-So, twice each year, a couple of weeks before and a couple of weeks after the summer solstice, when the azimuth for sunset is 29° northward of due west, the setting sun aligns with the east-west streets at the moment it sits on the horizon.
-This is known as Half Sun Manhattanhenge because half of the sun is below the horizon.
+So, twice each year, a couple of weeks before and a couple of weeks after the summer solstice, when the azimuth for sunset is 29° northward of due west, the setting Sun aligns with the east-west streets at the moment it sits on the horizon.
+This is known as Half Sun Manhattanhenge because half of the Sun is below the horizon.

 The exact date of the Manhattanhenges varies each year, depending on the date of the summer solstice, but they usually fall around at the end of May and mid-July.

-Here are the dates for Manahttanhenge 2024.
+Here are the dates for Manhattanhenge 2025.

-The best streets to capture the event are the larger cross streets that ensure the best views of the west-northwest horizon (toward New Jersey), including 14th, 23rd, 34th, 42nd, and 57th.
+The best streets to capture the event are the larger cross streets that ensure the best views of the west-northwest horizon (toward New Jersey), including 14th, 23rd, 34th, 42nd, and 57th streets.
 Neil DeGrasse Tyson notes, “The Empire State Building and the Chrysler Building render 34th Street and 42nd Street especially striking vistas.”
 Hunter’s Point South Park across from the East River from 42nd Street is another good vantage point during the summer.

 Just don’t stand in the middle of the street when viewing or trying to capture a photo!

-We want to make sure our readers view Manhattanhenge safely; remember to avoid damage to your eyes and never look directly into the sun, especially through an unfiltered camera lens.
+We want to make sure our readers view Manhattanhenge safely; remember to avoid damage to your eyes and never look directly into the Sun, especially through an unfiltered camera lens.

-A similar phenomenon happens near the winter solstice, usually in January, but with the rising sun instead of the setting sun.
+A similar phenomenon happens near the winter solstice, usually in January, but with the rising Sun instead of the setting Sun.

-Typically, the sun lines up with streets shortly after 7 a.m.
+Typically, the Sun lines up with streets shortly after 7 a.m.
 The best spots to see the phenomenon are at 41st Street & 5th Avenue.
-But keep in mind, the time window to see Reverse Manhattanhenge is more narrow than during the summer.
-Catch the sun just as it reaches street level.
+But keep in mind, the time window to see Reverse Manhattan henge is more narrow than during the summer.
+Catch the Sun just as it reaches street level.

-Reverse Manhattanhenge also doesn’t get as much attention, in part because fewer people are outdoors on cold January mornings (brrrr!), and because fewer people are awake during sunrise than at sunset.
+Reverse Manhattanhenge also doesn’t get as much attention, in part because fewer people are outdoors on cold mornings (brrrr!), and because fewer people are awake during sunrise than at sunset.

 Join The Discussion